 The Global Business Seminar is a capstone course that includes a week-long trip to an international business hub.
-The course focuses on a different country each year examining its business and economic environment and culiminating with a visit to a variety of companies within the country.
-This year’s class traveled to Buenos Aries, Argentina while past trips have included France, China and Germany.
-Clark also offers an unique Doing Business in Northern Europe Program, an accelerated four-week business course that takes place at a major university in Sweden.
+The course focuses on a different country each year examining its business and economic environment and culminating with a visit to a variety of companies within the country.
+This year’s class traveled to Buenos Aries, Argentina while past trips have included France, China, and Germany.
+Clark also offers a unique Doing Business in Northern Europe Program, an accelerated four-week business course that takes place at a major university in Sweden.

 The school also offers dual master’s degrees in community development and planning as well as environmental science and policy.

 Just 45 minutes away from Boston and 60 minutes out of Providence, the urban campus is in much more affordable Worcester, Mass.

 Latest Up-to-Date MBA Rankings:

 Clark’s Graduate School of Management is listed among the 296 best business schools in the world by The Princeton Review.